Leeyangee/leeyangee.github.io/_posts/2024-08-28-Research of QTS 5.1 - StackOverflow.md

 ![/image/resources/1.png](/image/resources/qts_9.png)

-The premise of all the above operations is that the qdff has been mounted, because in sub_BE8B4 or Delete_QDFF_Share, they will always check whether the qdff is mounted.
-But actually after performing the operation, the mounted files will not actually be deleted after we call "unmount_qdff" in payload(due to the incorrect logical writing of the detection function, they will not be deleted.
+The premise of all the above operations is that the qdff has been mounted, because in `sub_BE8B4` or `Delete_QDFF_Share`, they will always check whether the qdff is mounted.
+But actually after performing the operation, the mounted files will not actually be deleted after we call `unmount_qdff` in payload(due to the incorrect logical writing of the detection function, they will not be deleted.
 This will not be repeated here)

 ![/image/resources/1.png](/image/resources/qts_7.png)
 ![/image/resources/1.png](/image/resources/qts_10.png)